 DSpace should send updates to DataCite whenever the metadata of an item changes.
-To do so, you must enable the DOIConsumer in your dspace.cfg (or local.cfg.
-You should remove the comments in front of the two following properties or add them to the local.cfg:
+To do so you have to change the dspace.cfg again.
+You should remove the comments in front of the two following properties or add them to the dspace.cfg:

-'''

-[dspace]/config/dspace.cfg
+''' [dspace]/config/dspace.cfg

-event.consumer.doi.class = org.dspace.identifier.doi.DOIConsumer

-event.consumer.doi.filters = Item+Modify_Metadata
+event.consumer.doi.class = org.dspace.identifier.doi.DOIConsumer event.consumer.doi.filters = Item+Modify_Metadata '''

-'''

-Then you should add 'doi' to the property event.dispatcher.default.consumers.
+Then you should add 'doi' to the property event .dispatcher.default.consumers.
 After adding it, this property may look like this:

-[dspace]/config/dspace.cfg
+''' [dspace]/config/dspace.cfg

-event.dispatcher.default.consumers = versioning, discovery, eperson, harvester, doi
+event.dispatcher.default.consumers = versioning, discovery, eperson, harvester, doi '''